Estimator0708/arablevalidator/README.md

 Once you are approved, create a validator via [Arable protocol app](https://app.arablefi.com/admin/validator).

 ### Validator setup
 To get the validator script up and running, follow [these instructions](https://github.com/ArableProtocol/arablevalidator/blob/main/validator.md).
+Running the validator script is required to collect any rewards.

 ## Install dependencies